 The transport sector is not pulling its weight

 This picture is problematic.
 If the UK is to deliver its existing climate targets—let alone more ambitious ones—it needs to almost eliminate transport sector emissions over the next three decades.
 So why has there been so little progress?
 Lack of policy ambition has clearly been an issue but a more fundamental problem resides in the tendency of policy makers to focus on different parts of the transport sector in isolation from one another.
-That's why in , the Aldersgate Group called on the government to take a system-wide approach to improve the overall efficiency of the transport sector and deliver deep cuts in emissions.
+That's why in a recent report, the Aldersgate Group called on the government to take a system-wide approach to improve the overall efficiency of the transport sector and deliver deep cuts in emissions.
 There are five key elements to this.

 Five measures for an efficient and clean transport system